ephes/django_async/article_sorted.md

 ## What to Expect from this Article?

 1. Small example on how to use async views, middlewares and tests
-2. Why are async views such a big deal anyway?
+2. Why are async features such a big deal anyway?
 3. Comparison with other techniques (multithreading etc)

-# Async View Example
+# Part I - Async View Example

 For this example you need a working installation of [Python](https://www.python.org/).
 Any version from 3.6 onwards will do, but I